Marko-Shevchuk/testing_automation/magento/user_stories.md

 **When**: The user clicks on the "Download" for a downloadable product.

-**Given**: The remaining downloads count equal to zero.
+**Given**: The remaining download count is equal to zero.

-**Then**: A message with text "download limit has been exceeded" pops up
+**Then**: A message with the text "download limit has been exceeded" pops up

 ### Scenario 1.3k - Invalid input:
-**When**: The user types invalid name, phone number, card number, email or etc. on any field at profile page.
+**When**: The user types an invalid name, phone number, card number, email, etc. on any field on the profile page.

-**Then**: Corresponding field is marked with message "invalid input"
+**Then**: Each corresponding field is marked with the message "invalid input"